-Premier of a Collaborative Art Exhibition Commissioned and Produced by Real Art Ways.
-Reaction Bubble is an installation that includes custom electronics, video, ceramic sculpture, and choreography.
+Premiere of a Collaborative Art Exhibition Commissioned and Produced by Real Art Ways.
+Reaction Bubble is an installation that includes interactive custom electronics, video, ceramic sculpture, and choreography.

 The presentation of Reaction Bubble is the culmination of a four-year collaboration.
 The artists who worked together to create Reaction Bubble are the team of LoVid (Tali Hinkis and Kyle Lapidus), choreographer Deborah Goffe, and ceramicist Matthew Towers.
 Real Art Ways introduced the artists to each other in 2012.
 The project received major support from The Robert Rauschenberg Foundation.
 Important funders include the Edward C. and Ann T. Roberts Foundation, the J. Walton Bissell Foundation and the National Endowment for the Arts.